visit-dav/visit/src/doc/gui_manual/Building/Common_Build_Scenarios.rst

 ``build_visit`` was run to generate the third party libraries.
 In this case all the required and optional libraries build without problem, so ``--required --optional`` could be used.
+Also, in this case there wasn't a system MPI installed so ``--mpich`` was specified to use MPICH.
+The ``--osmesa`` flag was also included so that VisIt could do off screen rendering.

 .. code:: bash

-   ./build_visit3_0_0b --required --optional --no-visit \
+   ./build_visit3_0_1 --required --optional --mpich --osmesa --no-visit \
-   --thirdparty-path /usr/gapps/visit/thirdparty_shared/3.0.0b --makeflags -j4
+   --thirdparty-path /usr/gapps/visit/thirdparty_shared/3.0.1 --makeflags -j4

 This built the third party libraries and generated a ``kickit.cmake`` config site file.
 The ``Setup VISITHOME & VISITARCH variables.`` section